 Frequently rubbing the nose or itching face

 Strange smoking or chemical odors on breath or clothes

 The severity of the addiction is always taken into consideration and at The Best Treatment Center, we take pride in offering our guests a specialized treatment care plan.
 Call an admissions specialist now to see what plan is right for you or your loved one.

 The spectrum of addiction varies between mild, moderate and severe.
 At The Best Treatment we offer four different levels of care for addiction treatment, but always suggest a proper medical detox before coming into our programming.
 These levels start more frequent and intensive therapy to less intensive therapy as you move through your addiction treatment goals and according to therapist suggestions.

 Relax Your Mind at The Best Treatment Center, Live Your Best Life.

 At The Best Treatment Center we believe in a holistic approach to addiction treatment.
 We believe healing the mind, body and spirit is essential when it comes to breaking through the chains of addiction.
-We are a premier drug and alcohol day/night treatment center.
-Our location is ideal, a mile from the ocean in the beautiful Boynton Beach, Florida in Palm Beach County.
+We are a premier drug and alcohol day/night and residential treatment center.
+Our location is ideal, a mile from the ocean in the beautiful Lantana, Florida in Palm Beach County.